Table of Contents

 Look To Their Past For Clues

-Some families do not discuss feelings, and your partner/friend may have developed these behavioral patterns in childhood.
+Some families do not discuss feelings, and your partner or friend may have developed these behavioral patterns in childhood.

-For example, your partner may be going through a very stressful situation at work or maybe struggling financially and they withdraw into themselves consumed by their problems.
-They don’t know how to express how they feel and internalize their problems and ignore what is going on around them.
+For example, your partner may be going through a very stressful situation at work or maybe struggling financially, and they may withdraw into themselves, consumed by their problems.
+They don’t know how to express their feelings; they will internalize their problems and ignore what is happening around them.